 CTO as a Nurturer

-The startup advances to a mid-level stage when it receives some funding and is looking to develop its product idea further.
+The startup advances to a mid-level stage when it receives some funding and is looking to develop its product idea further and hire leaders for cto jobs.
 The CTO’s role focuses on people and project management skills, also understanding how technology can affect the startup and how they can leverage the same to gain a competitive edge.
 A nurturer CTO needs to make sure that the development carries on like a well-greased machine.
 In this role, a CTO looks at :

 - Building and Expanding teams